KuroganeToyama/blog/src/content/blog/2025-07-28-animusic-club.md

 With every passing term, the quality of the concert gradually improves.

-The first concert, the room didn't have enough seatings.
+The first concert, the room didn't have enough seatings and there were still some technical mishaps on the stage.

 The second concert, they chose the biggest lecture hall on campus.